 "It is an unfortunate truth that if you are faced as an investor with the decision on where to put your money first, it will not be in Quebec - not with this business environment, not with this business environment, not with this fibre supply, not with the rapid rise in the cost of wood," says Mr. Lopez.
-18
+15

 Perhaps as a result of these entreaties, or threats, the Quebec government announced a substantial aid package to the forest industry on November 21, 2013.
 In addition, the government announced a new task force dedicated to "improvements in the implementation of the [new] forest system" (les améliorations à apporter à la mise en oeuvre du régime forestier).
-Whether, as in BC, this task force develops ways to use the province's discretion in the carrying out the opaque, highly technical details of the pricing system to respond to industry complaints remains to be seen.
+Whether, as in BC, this task force develops ways to use the province's discretion in carrying out the pricing system to respond to industry complaints remains to be seen.